 - BA in Management

-Graduates of any of the 68 CCAF AAS degrees may enter Webster University and receive in transfer 64 credit hours towards their degree completion, substantial course waivers for the Global Citizenship Program (Webster University's General Education program required of all undergraduate students), as well as an additional 4 credit hours of HLSC 1310, Wellness and Healthy Lifestyle, based on the physical requirements of their role as airmen.
+Graduates of any of the CCAF AAS degrees may enter Webster University and receive in transfer 60 credit hours towards their degree completion and substantial course waivers for the Global Citizenship Program (Webster University's General Education program required of all undergraduate students).

 - Completion of the CCAF Associate of Applied Science Degree

-- Application and admission to the Webster University undergraduate program following prescribed admission procedures
+- Application and admission to the Webster University undergraduate program following prescribed admission procedures.
+Students can review full admissions procedures here.

 - Submission of an official transcript showing completion of the CCAF AAS degree